hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 };
 ```

-The `chaincodeArguments` we past our own arguements to be used.
+The `chaincodeArguments` we passed unique own arguments to be used.
 The smart contract will be tested on making multiple of the same asset (blue, ford, focus, Jim).
-If you are using a different smart contract, you will pass in different arguements here.
+If you are using a different smart contract, you will pass in different arguments here.

 ### Run Function

-This function runs repetedly in the benchmark test phase.
+This function runs repeatedly in the benchmark test phase.
 We will be evaluating the `queryCar` smart contract function by querying the assets we created in the `init` function.
 Because we are running this for multiple assets concurrently it will need to return a unresolved promise and not block.

 First, create a string identity for the asset to query, formed by the concat of the test client index and a random integer between 0 and the number of created assets.